Category: The Comms Post

 How to Start a PIO Program in Your Corrections Agency

 If your corrections agency doesn’t yet have a formal public information program, you’re not alone — but you are vulnerable.
-Whether you’re managing a facility, leading a state DOC, or overseeing multiple units, the absence of a structured communications function means missed opportunities, increased risk during crisis, and strained public trust.
-The good news?
-You Read more
+Whether you’re managing a facility, leading a state DOC, or Read more

 -